rust-lang/reference/src/items/generics.md

-[References], [raw pointers], [arrays], [slices][arrays], [tuples] and [function pointers] have lifetime or type parameters as well, but are not refered to with path syntax.
+[References], [raw pointers], [arrays], [slices][arrays], [tuples] and [function pointers] have lifetime or type parameters as well, but are not referred to with path syntax.

 ## Where clauses